-Effective performance objective and goal setting and the ongoing measurement of leading and trailing indicator performance are necessary drive improvement and to produce excellent safety performance results.
+Effective performance goal-setting and the ongoing measurement of leading indicator performance is necessary to produce excellent safety performance results.
 This is a two-fold problem for many organizations.
-First goals and objectives are often focused on trailing indicators of safety performance.
-Second, subordinate safety activities (leading indicators) that facilitate organizational safety performance improvement and excellence are not being closely monitored on a continual basis.
+Often goals are focused on poor trailing indicators of safety performance.
+Additionally, subordinate safety activities that facilitate organizational safety excellence are not being closely monitored on a continual basis.
 Specific organizational performance measurement barriers include:

-- > Established safety goals being unrealistic - > Safety goals being broad and not focused - > Safety goals not being understood - > Trailing performance measures being used as the primary measure of success - > Leading indicator performance not being reported and monitored in "real time" at all levels
+- Established safety goals are unrealistic

+- Safety goals are broad and not focused

+- Safety goals are not understood

+- Trailing performance measures are used as the measure of success

+- Leading indicator performance is not reported and monitored in "real time" at all levels